Logo Voyage

 Go next

-[edit]- Van to the south is the hub for the Lake Van area with amazing ancient castles and medieval monasteries.
+• Van to the south is the base for the Lake Van area with ancient castles, and medieval monasteries on islets.

-- Iran is right around the corner to the east.
-Maku is its first significant town.
+• Iran is a short way east: Maku is its first significant town.

-- Iğdır to the north has transportation options into the Azerbaijani exclave of Nakhchivan.
+• Iğdır to the north has accommodation, and transport to the Azerbaijan exclave of Nakhchivan.

-- Kars further to the north has a beautiful Russian-built old town and the striking Armenian ruins of Ani in its vicinity.
+• Kars further north has a beautiful Russian-built old town and is near the striking Armenian ruins of Ani.

-- Erzurum to the west is the largest city in eastern Turkey where you will likely pass through to travel anywhere else in the country.
+• Erzurum west is the largest city in eastern Turkey; you'll pass through to reach Trabzon or Ankara.